Pratibimbalu: Release and reception

-The film was released on 5 November 2022.

-A critic from OTTplay wrote, "Prathibimbaalu isn’t the ‘golden standard’ among ANR’s films though it remains extremely watchable due to the treatment and the performances.
-It’s a film that’ll be in the history books not for its quality but for the fact that someone had the conviction to release it in theatres 40 years after it was made".
+The film was released on 5 November 2022 after being remastered in 2K HD resolution.
+Srivathsan Nadadhur from OTTPlay wrote, "Prathibimbaalu isn't the 'golden standard' among ANR's films though it remains extremely watchable due to the treatment and the performances.
+It's a film that'll be in the history books not for its quality but for the fact that someone had the conviction to release it in theatres 40 years after it was made".